 * Revisions reveal deeper losses than previously thought

-WASHINGTON, Feb 5 The U.S. unemployment rate surprisingly fell to a five-month low of 9.7 percent in January and factory payrolls grew for the first time since 2007, hinting at a labor market recovery even though the economy lost 20,000 jobs.
+WASHINGTON, Feb 5 The U.S. unemployment rate surprisingly fell to a five-month low in January and factory payrolls grew for the first time since 2007, hinting at a labor market recovery even though the economy lost 20,000 jobs.

 President Barack Obama cautiously welcomed the figures but said more needed to be done to put people back to work.
-Obama and fellow Democrats fear voters could punish them in November congressional elections if no headway is made in tackling unemployment as the United States emerges from recession.
+Obama and his fellow Democrats fear voters could punish them in November congressional elections if headway is not made in tackling unemployment.

 The decline in payrolls reported by the Labor Department on Friday was far smaller than the 150,000 drop posted in December.
 November's data from the survey of employers was revised sharply higher to a gain of 64,000, up from 4,000.

 "The wheels of the economy are turning.
-The improvement in the employment data does match the increase in GDP the last two quarters so it's not a fluke," said Chris Rupkey, senior financial economist at Bank of Tokyo/Mitsubishi UFJ in New York, referring to growth data for the fourth quarter of 2009.
+The improvement in the employment data does match the increase in GDP the last two quarters so it's not a fluke.
+The economic recovery looks much more sustainable today," said Chris Rupkey, senior financial economist at Bank of Tokyo/Mitsubishi UFJ in New York, referring to economic growth data for the fourth quarter 2009.